Karnataka is one of the states in southern India and is a famous tourist destination.

-Keep aside a minimum of 3-4 hours for the temples of these cities, particularly the temple at Belur, which has some very intricate and delicate carvings in stone.
+Belur is about 200 km’s from Bangalore city and will require about 5 hours of travel time.
+Keep aside a minimum of 3-4 hours for the temples of these towns, particularly the temple at Belur, which has some very intricate and delicate carvings in stone.
 It is difficult to imagine stones being delicate but seeing in believing.

 And it is more amazing when you realize that all the stone carvings were done by hand.
 Not an inch of the temple is left without a carving.
 Though built in the 12th century, the temple and carvings are still in very good condition.
 Be sure to hire a guide at the temple who will be providing you with all the details of the carvings and the history behind them.

-Belur is about 200 km’s from Bangalore city and will require about 5 hours of travel time.
-Hassan, a town near Belur has some very good hotels for staying and having your food or one can proceed to Coorg, depending on the time you are done with Belur.
+Hassan, a town near Belur has some good hotels to stay in and have your food or one can proceed to Coorg, depending on the time you are done with Belur.

 Coorg is 130kms from Belur and takes 3 hours of your journey time.

 Madikeri is the town to stay in the mountainous district of Coorg.
 Though not as well known as Ooty, Coorg is a small hill station in its own right.
-Coorg is famous for its food, spice gardens, and has a very pleasant climate.
+Famous for its food and spice gardens, Coorg has a very pleasant climate.
 Food in India, it is said, changes every 100 km and this is right.
 Even within a single state, taste and eating habits change and sometimes the changes are drastic.
 This may be due to the spices grown in that particular region and Indians do like to spice up their food.
 Coorg food has a distinct flavor and you should surely try this.

 Apart from food and coffee, visit the Raja point which has a small garden overlooking the hills Other places of interest are the Coorg Fort, and Abbey falls.

 We stayed at an amazing Airbnb, Notting Hill.
-This was the best stay in our Karnataka tour and the food served by the guardian of the place was just amazing.
-Do let him know beforehand the time of your arrival and he will have the food ready, hot, and ready to be served.
+This was the best stay in our Karnataka tour and the food served by the guardian of the place was absolutely tasty.
+Do let him know beforehand the time of your arrival and he will prepare the food.
+Hot, and ready to be served.
 We surely recommend the stay and also the authentic Coorg flavored food at Notting hill Airbnb.

 On the way from Madikeri to Mysore, do visit the Tibetian monastery.
 In case you are not taking this route then, include this in your Coorg itinerary.
 The Namdroling Monastery is a must-see for spiritual and mental satisfaction.
 The statues are huge and so is the structure.
 It is about 35 km from Madekeri.

 Do remember to visit the palace in the evenings.
-The full palace is fully lighted and the splendor of the palace is highly accentuated by the thousands of light bulbs illuminating it.
+The palace is fully lighted and its splendor is highly accentuated by the thousands of light bulbs illuminating it.

-After the palace tour, visit the church in the nearby vicinity and have a look at a different type of architecture.
+After the palace tour, visit the church in the nearby vicinity to have a look at a different type of architecture.

 Another famous landmark is the Chamundeshwari temple which is on a small hillock near Mysore.
-This temple is visited for viewing architecture and for getting the blessing of the Gods.
+This temple is visited for viewing architecture and for getting blessings of the Gods.

 Some other important things to do in Mysore are shopping for the famous Mysore silk, purchase some carved sandalwood, and eat the famous Mysore Pak, a dessert made with gram powder and ghee.